ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/06-empirical-comparison.md

 We also see that Insertion sort is the fastest algorithm of all if the input is already sorted.
 Quicksort with a cutoff to Insertion sort is clearly the best overall algorithm, but recall that this experiment was only run on random integer arrays.
-In general, optimizing the various algorithms makes a noticeable improvement for larger array sizes.
+In general, optimising the various algorithms makes a noticeable improvement for larger array sizes.